Course

 Pathophysiology of Pain

 There is no set definition of pain, but it is commonly defined as an unpleasant experience, usually related to underlying tissue damage or injury.
 Pain is a subjective experience and one that very much depends on the person experiencing it.
-What one person experiences as pain, another person may as a minor discomfort, and another may consider intolerable.
-It is a complex sensation, the experience of which involves the interaction of three different systems:
+What one person experiences as pain, another person may experience as a minor discomfort, and another may be considered [19].

 Sensory/Discriminative System

-The actual sensation of and reaction to pain through sensory and afferent nerves, spinal cord, and brain stem.
-This system causes the body to try and remove itself from the source of the pain.
+The actual sensation of and reaction to pain are sent through sensory and afferent nerves, the spinal cord, and the brain stem.
+This system causes the body to try to remove itself from the source of the pain.

 Motivational/Affective System

-A person's learned approach/avoidance behavior concerning pain, which occurs through the interaction of the brain stem, the reticular formation, and the limbic system.
+A person's learned approach/avoidance behavior concerning pain occurs through the interaction of the brain stem, the reticular formation, and the limbic system.

 Cognitive/Evaluative System

 A person's learned behavior towards the pain experience, including appropriate (and inappropriate) pain behaviors.
-This learned behavior can block or increase a person's perception of their pain (6).
+This learned behavior can block or increase a person's perception of their pain.

 Anatomy and Physiology of Pain

 The nervous system is the primary body system responsible for the experience and interpretation of pain.
-The four main steps involved in this process are transduction, transmission, perception, and modulation.
+The four main steps involved in this process are transduction, transmission, perception, and modulation [5, 8 15].

 Step 1: Transduction